brunopk/sc-rpi/doc/linux_dependencies.md

 ## loki

 [Grafana Loki](https://grafana.com/docs/loki/latest/), or sometimes abbreviated as Loki, is a logging tool.
-The [Quick start](https://grafana.com/docs/loki/latest/get-started/quick-start/quick-start/) explains very well the common Loki-Alloy-Grafana architecture.

-> For SC RPi it's not necessary to install [Alloy](https://grafana.com/docs/alloy/latest/) nor other tools described in the official page, Loki is enough.
+The [Quick start](https://grafana.com/docs/loki/latest/get-started/quick-start/quick-start/) explains very well the common Loki-Alloy-Grafana architecture. **For SC RPi it's not necessary to install [Alloy](https://grafana.com/docs/alloy/latest/) nor other tools described in the official page, Loki is enough.**

-The required steps to have Loki working correctly and automatically started after system boot :
+The required steps to have Loki working correctly and as a Linux service are the following :

 1. [Install Loki](#installing-loki)
 2. [Configure Loki](#configure-loki)